 "There are two ways of life: one is to follow the expectations of others; the other is to follow your own heart.
 The former might get you a lot of applauses, but not your own.
 No one would applaud for the latter perhaps, but you will surely applaud for yourself." - Zhu Deyong

-Tango is many things - feelings, connection, relationship, harmony, love, fellowship, community, refuge, home, etc. The only thing that tango is not is performance.
+Tango is frequently described as fellowship, connection, love, community, refuge, and home.
+The one thing tango should never be seen as, however, is performance.
 A performance is a dramatized show, like a McDonald's food ad, made only to attract eyeballs.
 Have you ever actually bought a burger like the one in the ad?
 Tango is tango only when it is not a performance.

 Six

-Woman, you need to make him feel comfortable, so that he may see where you are as his home.
+Woman, you need to make him feel comfortable, so that he may consider where you are as his home.

-Man, you need to lead, support and protect her attentively, so that she can take refuge in your arms and feel safe.
+Man, you need to lead, support and protect her diligently, so that she may take refuge in your arms and feel safe.

-The secret of tango lies not in aesthetics but in psychology, in the attraction between yin and yang, the complementarity of masculinity and femininity, and the interactions of the opposite sexes.
-(See Tango and Interdependence between the Sexes.)
+The secret of tango lies not in aesthetics but in psychology, in the attraction between yin and yang, the complementarity of masculinity and femininity, and the interactions between the sexes (see Tango and Gender Interdependence).

 Seven

 "If you want to remember the beauty of a flower, leave before it fades.
-If you want to enjoy a good wine, stop before you get drunk.
-If you want to find lasting love, do not date forever." - Li Ao
+If you want to enjoy a good wine, stop before you get drunk." - Li Ao

-It makes a lot of sense for tango to be short.
-It is only three minutes, so the aftertaste is endless.
+It makes sense for tango to be short.
+It's only three minutes, so the aftertaste is endless.

 "Perhaps the most beautiful love is that you love him and he loves you, but the two of you are not together." - Anonymous

-A poem titled The Kiss reads, "I ran up the door, opened the staircase, put on the prayer, said the pajama, turned off the bed, got into the light, all are because of the kiss you gave me when you said goodbye."
-Many women left the milonga after a perfect tanda, just to preserve that surprising feeling.
-(See Tango Is a Feeling.)
+A poem reads, "I ran up the door, opened the staircase, put on the prayer, said the pajama, turned off the bed, got into the light, all are because of the kiss you gave me, when you said goodbye." - The Kiss

 May 25, 2014